yourdevkalki/arbitrum-vibekit/README.md

 The Inspector interface provides a straightforward way to interact with your agent.
 For a more integrated development experience, you can use the Cursor IDE.

-- **Integrate with Cursor IDE**
+**2. Integrate With Cursor IDE**

-To interact with the Lending agent though Cursor, [create or update](https://docs.cursor.com/context/model-context-protocol) your `mcp.json` file through Cursor settings with the following content.
+To interact with the Lending Agent though Cursor, [create or update](https://docs.cursor.com/context/model-context-protocol) your `mcp.json` file through Cursor's MCP settings with the following content.
 If your agent is running on a different port than 3001, make sure to adjust it:

 ```
 {